ss4328/Machine-Learning/readme.md

 | Logistic Regression | Gradient descent with sigmoid - predict spam/non-spam  | Python | Spabase dataset
 | Naive Bayes | Classifying spam/non-spam | Python  | Spabase dataset

-## Anecdotes
+## Motivation
 I initially began my exploration into AI by taking the Machine learning class at Drexel University where I'm pursuing my undergrad degree.
 I was initially daunted by the mathematics of the course and felt lost in the course.
 I ended up doing quite bad on my first assignment but I figured I was wasting my energy on the wrong component: Matlab, in which I had no experience and frankly hated evey last bit of it.
 I moved to python (with Spyder IDE; choice doesn't matter though) and then everything got easier.
 Then I made a goal to get familiar with the linear algebra used so heavily in ML, khan academy was a huge help in this front.
 I started putting consistent effort, and gradually started improving to ended up with a pretty okay-ish grade in the course.
 Well, I also kinda-discovered this is cool stuff and I'd definitely like to learn more.

 Well, philly went on lockdown due to COVID-19 and I had a bunch of time on my hands with mostly nothing to do.
-So, I started  the Coursera Deep learning specialization online, hoping to make the best use of my time.
+So, I started  the Coursera Deep learning specialization online, hoping to make the best use of my time (let's see).

 ## Sources
 TBA